cake-build/website/input/docs/getting-started/setting-up-a-new-frosting-project.md

 See [Runners](../running-builds/runners) for other possibilities of how to run Cake builds.

 :::{.alert .alert-info}
-The following instructions require Cake Frosting 1.0.0 or newer running on .NET Core 3.1.301 or newer.
+The following instructions require latest Cake Frosting running on .NET 8.0 or newer.
 You can find the .NET SDK at https://dotnet.microsoft.com/download
 :::